timostamm/protobuf-ts/packages/README.md

 #### Other packages

-- [example-angular-app](./example-angular-app) - shows how to use the Angular support and other features
-- [example-dotnet-grpcweb-server](./example-dotnet-grpcweb-server) - gRPC-web server in dotnet, works with the example Angular app
+- [example-dotnet-grpcweb-server](./example-dotnet-grpcweb-server) - gRPC-web server in dotnet
 - [example-chat-system](./example-chat-system) - a gRPC chat server and a gRCP terminal client
-- [example-go-twirp-server](example-go-twirp-server) - a Twirp server in go, works with the example Angular app
+- [example-go-twirp-server](example-go-twirp-server) - a Twirp server in go
 - [example-dotnet-grpc-client](./example-dotnet-grpc-client) - a gRPC client in dotnet
 - [example-node-grpc-transport-client](./example-node-grpc-transport-client) - a gRPC client using @protobuf-ts/grpc-transport, running in Node.JS
 - [example-node-twirp-transport-client](./example-node-twirp-transport-client) - a Twirp client using @protobuf-ts/twirp-transport, running in Node.JS